 But an even stranger sight was to follow.
-A maid employed by the family, aged 19, was struck with the same disorder and lived in a neighbouring town.
+A maid employed by the family, aged 19, who lived in a neighbouring town was struck with the same disorder.
 While Farquharson was present she appeared, having run in a frenzy for over half a mile, followed by her hapless uncle, a fit young man.
 In the house all three young people were contorted into a grotesque dance, leaping upon and tumbling over each other:

 Twenty or thirty years ago, what is commonly called the louping ague greatly prevailed...
 Those affected with it, when in a paroxysm, often leap or spring in a very surprising manner...
 They frequently leap from the floor to what, in cottages, are called the baulks, or those beams by which the rafters are joined together.
 Sometimes they spring from one to another with the agility of a cat, or whirl round one of them...
 At other times they run, with astonishing velocity, to some particular place out of doors, which they have fixed in their minds before... and then drop down exhausted.
 It is said, that the clattering of tongs, or any noise of a similar kind will bring on the fit.
 This melancholy disorder still makes its appearance; but it is far from being so common as formerly.
 Some consider it a nervous affection; others as the effect of worms...